TravelingTechGuy/SecureSeed/README.md

 # SecureSeed
 This program generates a secure seed from a 100 d6 dice throws - either provided by the user, or taken from [Random.Org](https://random.org).
-For a key to be secure, at least 100 (well technically 99) dice throws are needed.
-These are provided as a string of digits 1-6.
+For a key to be secure, at least 100 bytes of entropy (well technically 99) are needed.
+These are provided as a string of digits 1-6, generate by dice throws.

 ## Usage
 Clone the repo, and either build, or run `app.go`.